rimonim/embedplyr/README.md

 `embed_docs()` can also be used to generate other types of embeddings.
-For example, we can use the ‘[text](https://r-text.org)’ package to generate embeddings using any model available from Huggingface transformers.
+For example, we can use the ‘[text](https://r-text.org)’ package to generate embeddings using any model available from Hugging Face Transformers.

 ``` r
 # function that takes character vector and outputs a data frame